ibm-cloud-docs/watson-knowledge-studio/create-project.md

     Only the names of people that you assigned to the project manager role from the User Account Management page for the instance are displayed.
 See [Assembling the team](/docs/services/watson-knowledge-studio/team.html) for more information about adding users.

-    > **Note:** If you have a free plan subscription, skip this step.
+    > **Note:** If you have a Lite plan subscription, skip this step.
 You cannot add other users, so you cannot assign anyone to the project manager role.
 You do not need a separate project manager.
-As an administrator, you can perform all of the tasks that a project manager would typically perform.
+As an administrator, you can perform all the tasks that a project manager would typically perform.

 1. Click **Create**.